Reava/UwUtils/README.md

 # Reava_'s Udon UwUtils
 I makes Udon stuff...
 You'll find all sorts of niche scripts made in U# by myself for different projects, revisited & cleaned for everyone's use.
+By all means you are very welcome to pick and choose parts of my code to make your own scripts!
+These serve as a handy toolbox for everyone.

 **WARNING**: Most of those aren't synced!
 Download the version for VCC if you use UdonSharp 1.0 or higher